Back to the Future

 When he arrived at the National Aquarium's Animal Care and Rescue Center on February 26, 2022, after stranding at Assateague Island National Seashore, rescued grey seal Louis Armstrong was just a few weeks old and weighed only 35 pounds.
 At this age and size, Louis would still have been dependent upon his mother for nutrition and support, so National Aquarium Animal Rescue and Animal Health staff knew they had their work cut out for them, feeding him gently in light of severe dehydration and wounds to his face, and eventually teaching him to swim and forage for his food independently.

-After about 14 weeks of care and rehabilitation, with medical clearance from our partners at the National Oceanographic and Atmospheric Administration (NOAA), we released Louis back into the ocean on Friday, June 3, at Assateague Island National Seashore where his story with us began.
+After about 14 weeks of care and rehabilitation, with medical clearance from our partners at the National Oceanic and Atmospheric Administration (NOAA), we released Louis back into the ocean on Friday, June 3, at Assateague Island National Seashore where his story with us began.
 Despite early difficulty eating and gaining weight, Louis grew to a robust 75 pounds, mostly over the past month after he mastered foraging for his own food and catching live fish, just as he will need to in the ocean.

 Rescued grey seal Louis Armstrong heads back into the ocean at Assateague Island National Seashore